This checklist will help you navigate the required steps you need to do in order to graduate from UNBC.

 Family and friends

-Don't be in the dark!
-Make sure to read all our communications, and use the reference material provided to get the information you need.
-We are certainly here to answer any questions you have, but a lot of the information is easily found if you prepare.
+Make sure to share your content with StageClip, as well as on social media.
+Please read all the communications and use the website as reference to get the information you need, especially given the circumstances.
+We are certainly here to answer any questions you have, but a lot of information is easily found if you prepare.

 8. Celebrate Your Day!